DomGambarini/book_store/README.md

 # book_store
 # Indie Book Emporium

 Welcome to the **Indie Book Emporium**, your gateway to a world of undiscovered literary gems.
-Our e-commerce platform specializes in offering unique, captivating books from lesser-known publishers and writers, providing avid readers with access to titles not found in mainstream bookstores.
+Our e-commerce platform specialises in offering unique, captivating books from lesser-known publishers and writers, providing avid readers with access to titles not found in mainstream bookstores.

 ## Why Choose Indie Book Emporium?